-No, you do not need a membership to shop at a food co-op.
-Both members and nonmembers can shop at food co-ops.
+You do not need a membership to shop at a food co-op – both members and nonmembers can shop.

 The difference for members is that they have more of a say in how the food co-op is run.
 Being a food co-op member is a choice that involves dues.

 If you decide to pay those dues and join, you get the perks that I mentioned before – decide the food, prices, and compensation for employees.